CodeRod-Solutions/CodeRod-Solutions/README.md

 When the sales gig ended, I got back to what I actually enjoy - building things.
 Taught myself modern full-stack development, earned 75+ Google Cloud certifications (Diamond League, top 1%), and started shipping production code again.

 Turns out the sales background made me better at building.
-I understand the business problem AND I can write the code to solve it.
+I understand the business problem AND I can write the code and build solutions to solve it.

 Now I'm AI Solutions Architect at Raken AI Labs and run CodeRod Solutions on the side.